 You who feel nothing.

-You who feel love half the time
+You who feel love half the

-and hate half
+hate half

-(and upset my soul on a daily basis).
+upset my soul on a daily basis).

 You who put tape in my hair.